 Rediscovering your passion for law

 The minutia of running a business doesn’t have to get in the way of your job satisfaction.
 Here are a few ways to foster (or reignite) your passion for law:

 - Develop a reflective mindset.
 Yes, this sounds a bit out there, but bear with me.
 Taking even five minutes at the beginning or end of the day to reflect on how things are going can help you see patterns in your practice and your life.
 Are there common stumbling blocks?
 What can you do to minimize them?
 It’s hard to fix what you can’t see, so take a little time each day to reflect on what’s working well and what’s not.

 - Involve yourself with legal organizations and other lawyers.
 Your bar association may be a good starting point for this, but it’s definitely not the only option.
 Look for conferences that spur your interest and include presentations that speak to why you chose the legal profession in the first place.
 The connections you make at these sorts of events can be as invaluable as the presentations themselves.
 Look for people who have the same professional values as you do.

 - Hire help.
-This is the big one — the secret to giving yourself more time in the day.
+This is the big one—the secret to giving yourself more time in the day.
 If you hate the day-to-day administrative tasks of running a practice, hire someone else to do them.
 Of course, it’s not always feasible to hire someone full-time, especially when you’re just establishing yourself.
 Luckily, there are other options.
-Virtual receptionists and legal assistants are a surprisingly affordable option.
+Virtual legal receptionists and virtual legal assistants are surprisingly affordable options.
 Look for a company that specializes in the legal sphere to ensure that you don’t have to spend precious time teaching them about industry practices and standards.

-If you’re ready to reclaim your time (and your passion), we can help.
+If you’re ready to reclaim your time (and your passion for law), we can help.
 Back Office Betties helps you grow your law firm with virtual receptionists and legal assistants.
 Contact us today to see how we can help you.